Table of Contents

 - Cáceres: 1 hour, 30 minutes

 - Mérida: 1 hour, 30 minutes

 - Seville: 3 hours, 20 minutes

 Note that parking can be difficult in small Spanish villages like Guadaloupe, which weren’t designed for cars.
 The hotels nearby (see above) have parking available for their guests.

-There are buses which go to Guadaloupe from Madrid and other communities in Extremadura.
-There is no train service to Guadaloupe.
+There are buses that go to Guadaloupe from Madrid and other communities in Extremadura.
+There is no train service to Guadalupe.

-Get bus tickets from Madrid to Guadaloupe. (leaving Estación Sur in Madrid)
+Get bus tickets from Madrid to Guadalupe. (leaving Estación Sur in Madrid)

-There are two bus lines which provide regional access to Guadalupe:
+There are two bus lines that provide regional access to Guadalupe: